Computer cooling: Liquid cooling

-Liquid cooling is a highly effective method of removing excess heat, with the most common heat transfer fluid in desktop PCs being (distilled) water.
+Liquid cooling is a highly effective method of removing excess heat, with the most common heat transfer fluid in desktop PCs being distilled water with additives.
 The advantages of water cooling over air cooling include water's higher specific heat capacity and thermal conductivity.
+Liquid cooling is typically combined with air cooling, using liquid cooling for the hottest components while retaining simpler and cheaper air cooling for less demanding components.

-The principle used in a typical (active) liquid cooling system for computers is identical to that used in an automobile's internal combustion engine, with the water being circulated by a water pump through a water block mounted on the CPU (and sometimes additional components as GPU and northbridge) and out to a heat exchanger, typically a radiator.
+The principle used in a typical active liquid cooling system for computers is identical to that used in an automobile's internal combustion engine, with the water being circulated by a water pump through a water block mounted on the CPU (and sometimes additional components such as the GPU, RAM, or chipset) and out to a heat exchanger, typically a radiator.
 The radiator is itself usually cooled additionally by means of a fan.
 Besides a fan, it could possibly also be cooled by other means, such as a Peltier cooler (although Peltier elements are most commonly placed directly on top of the hardware to be cooled, and the coolant is used to conduct the heat away from the hot side of the Peltier element).
 A coolant reservoir is often also connected to the system.

 Besides active liquid cooling systems, passive liquid cooling systems are also sometimes used.
 These systems often leave out a fan or a water pump, theoretically increasing their reliability and making them quieter than active systems.
 The downsides of these systems are that they are much less efficient in discarding the heat and thus need much more coolant—and a commensurately larger reservoir— to give it time to cool down.

-Liquids allow the transfer of more heat from the parts being cooled than air, making liquid cooling suitable for overclocking and high performance computer applications.
+Liquids allow the transfer of more heat from the parts being cooled than air, making liquid cooling suitable for high-performance computer applications.
 Compared to air cooling, liquid cooling is also influenced less by the ambient temperature.
-Liquid cooling's comparatively low noise level compares favorably to that of air cooling, which can become quite noisy.